sizespectrum/mizerMR/README.md

 # Setting up a model with multiple resources

-Multiple species are set up in a very similar manner to multiple species.
+Multiple size-structured resources are set up in a very similar manner to multiple species.
 Just as for multiple species we need a `species_params` data frame with the information about the species, for multiple resources we need a `resource_params` data frame, with one row for each resource.
 Here is an artificial example with two resources:

 ``` r
 library(tibble)